 •Enable children to take part in a whole range of activities and experiences across and beyond the curriculum, contributing fully to the life of the school and community

-Click here for the PSHE Curriculum for September 2016
+Click here for the PSHE Curriculum

 At St Martin’s School, all children learn to speak French from their first days in school.
 Written teaching of French commences in Key Stage 2.
 MFL are used when greeting others for example when answering the register and counting in a line.

-Click here for the MFL Curriculum from September 2016
+Click here for the MFL Curriculum

 At St. Martin’s our aims in the teaching and learning of Art and Design are